zacernst/metalpipe/source/data_journey.rst

 date will be passed to the pipeline as an environment variables ``DATE`` when the pipeline is executed.

-NanoNode contains node classes for reading environment variables and for making GET requests.
+MetalNode contains node classes for reading environment variables and for making GET requests.
 They are called ``GetEnvironmentVariables`` and ``HttpGetRequest``.
 They take the following options: